-- PPO: \$3,000 for one person or \$4,000 for you and any covered family members when PPO providers are used. - Non-PPO: \$4,500 for one person or \$5,500 for you and any covered family members.
+- PPO: \$4,000 for you and each covered family members when PPO providers are used. - Non-PPO: \$6,000 for you and each covered family members.
 Eligible PPO expenses will also count toward this limit.

 Out-of-pocket expenses for the purposes of this benefit are the: